ZorPastaman/Random-Generators/README.md

 # Random Generators
-Random generators for Unity is a collection of random generators, different distributions, modificators and filters.
+Random generators for Unity is a collection of random generators, different random engines, distributions, modificators and filters.

 The library has a useful infrastructure that makes it easy to expand it and add new distributions, modificators, filters and random generators.